StudioMystery/StudioMysteryWebsite/content/blog/fallout-3-is-the-perfect-survival-horror-game 153e42cd90a7804991bfc7c00546bd00.md

 ---
-title: Fallout 3 is the perfect Survival Horror game
+title: Fallout 3 is the Perfect Survival Horror Game
 date: 2024-12-06
 description: My thoughts on the over-shadowed survival horror classic that restarted a franchise..
 isCompleted: true